Friends of Earls Barton library refuse to buy building on point of principle

 “We are ready to go.
 We have plan ready and we have the charity ready to set up.
 We are working closely with the parish council and have the volunteers.
 We are in waiting mode.”

-Mr Chacklesfield says Earls Barton residents already pay for the library through their council tax and there would be public outcry if the popular library were to close.
+Mr Chacksfield says Earls Barton residents already pay for the library through their council tax and there would be public outcry if the popular library were to close.

 The friends of group is being supported by the parish council which has set aside some funds to help with running costs.